lemlac/mulem/docs/reference.md

 `:=`​ and `=`​ are separated so that you don't accidentally mistype a variable name and create a new variable in scope.

-The type of a mutable variable can be infered with `~=`.
+The type of a mutable variable can be inferred with `~=`.
 A reference can be declared with `@` before the name.
 It points to the same memory location as another variable.
 Its mutability is carried over.

 ```mulem
 x ~= 0